ozkankaa/zoomer/README.md

 # zoomer
 Reactjs and .Net Core Api project that integrating to Zoom api and using zoom web sdk

-client-app : update API Key and Secret in src/tool.js
+client-app : update User Id, API Key and Secret in src/tool.js and src/app_server/config.js
 web-api : update API Key and Secret in appsettings.json

 usefull links: